 - HRTS UN3190 International Human Rights Law

 - POLS BC3410 Colloquium on Human Rights in a Diverse World

 - POLS BC3505 Colloquium on Making Democracy Work

-- POLS BC3601 International Law & the UN in Practice
+- POLS BC3601 International Law and the United Nations in Practice

 - POLS UN3690 International Law

 - HRTS BC3850 Human Rights and Public Health

 - HRTS BC3855 Religion, Social Justice, Human Rights

 - ANTH BC3911 The Social Contexts of U.S. Immigration Law and Policy

 - ANTH BC3913 Inequalities: Race, Class, Gender and Sexuality in U.S. Law and Society